-Date of last review: August 2020
+Date of last review: April 2024 To be reviewed: April 2026

 CHILD PROTECTION POLICY

 "Children have the right to protection from physical, emotional, verbal and sexual abuse and neglect" FACS 2000.
 "Children have the right to be physically and emotionally safe at all times" (Responding to abuse - DHS July 2003) Staff working with children take on a duty of care to ensure that all children are safe from harm.